wdouglascampbell/gettext_au3/README.md

 ### Merge Updated Messages and Existing Translations

-This needs to be done whenever a modified `messages.pot` was created.
+This needs to be done whenever a modified `messages.pot` was created, i.e. as a second step after each change of translatable strings in the source code.

 ```
 msgmerge --no-wrap -U de.po messages.pot
 ```

+The sample xgettext_set.bat file included in this collection includes calls for English and German that do work for the example app.

 ## Create the Translations